UCSD-E4E/radio_collar_tracker_dsp/README.md

 readability, but cannot be a newline.
 The metadata file contains the following
 fields: local IQ data start time (UTC in seconds), SDR center frequency (Hz), SDR sampling frequency (Hz), SDR gain (dB).

+# Information for Developers
+## Connecting to the payload
+1. Connect to the `ubnt` GROUND WIFI LINK.
+2. Look for the sticker with the device hostname on the payload.
+3. SSH in using `e4e@hostname.local`